Lcm Of 10 And 6

 Q3: How do I find the LCM of more than two numbers?

 A3: You can extend the prime factorization method or the GCD method to accommodate more than two numbers.
-For the prime factorization method, you identify the highest power of each prime factor present in any of the factorizations.
+Practically speaking, for the prime factorization method, you identify the highest power of each prime factor present in any of the factorizations.
 For the GCD method, you can find the LCM iteratively, finding the LCM of the first two, then finding the LCM of that result and the third number, and so on.

 Q4: Are there any shortcuts for finding the LCM?